Generalized Laplace Inference in Multiple Change-Points Models: Generalized Laplace Estimation

 where $\mathscr{W}\left(\cdot\right)$ and $\varLambda^{0}\left(\cdot\right)$ are defined in \eqref{eq.
 V(s) Limit Process Theorem Post Mean LapBai97}. \end{thm} Theorem \ref{Theorem Posterior Mean Lap Estimation in Bai 97} states that the asymptotic distribution of the GL estimate is a ratio of integrals of functions of tight Gaussian processes.
 We shall compare this result with the limiting distribution of the Bayesian change-point estimator of \citet{ibragimov/has:81}.
 They considered a simple diffusion process with a change-point in the deterministic drift {[}see their eq.
 (2.17) on pp. 338{]}.
-The limiting distribution of the GL estimate from Theorem \ref{Theorem Posterior Mean Lap Estimation in Bai 97} for the case of a break in the mean for model \eqref{Eq. the Single Break Model} is essentially the same as theirs.
+The limiting distribution of the GL estimate from Theorem \ref{Theorem Posterior Mean Lap Estimation in Bai 97} for the case of a break in the mean for model \eqref{Eq. the Single Break Model} is essentially the same (and exactly so in the i.i.d. case with stationary regimes) as theirs.
 Hence, while the GL estimator has a classical (frequentist) interpretation, it is first-order equivalent in law to a corresponding Bayes-type estimator.